EricCabrol/Wine/README.md

 [fetch_wines_Chateauneuf.pl](https://github.com/EricCabrol/Wine/blob/master/fetch_wines_Chateauneuf.pl)
 The script was explained (in french) [here](http://eric.cabrol.free.fr/dotclear/index.php/2014/09/30/1395-data-digging-for-dummies).
 I tested it again recently and it seems not to work anymore.
 I didn't check why.

+I had also written the same year a series of 5 blog posts about the so-called "Bordeaux equation" by Ashenfelter, but it's also in french.
+The last post is [here](http://eric.cabrol.free.fr/dotclear/index.php/2014/09/18/1393-l-equation-du-vin-de-bordeaux-part-5)

 ## Resources for wine geeks